-My main investment interest areas are developer tooling, engineering productivity, platforms, and software engineering education.
+My main investment interest areas were developer tooling, engineering productivity, platforms, and software engineering education.

-My investment philosophy is simple: I invest in companies I'd jump at the opportunity to work at, if I was not busy with my own business.
+My investment philosophy was simple: I invested in companies I'd jump at the opportunity to work at, if I was not busy with my own business.
 This also means I recommend all the below companies as great - and promising - places to work at.

 They all issue fair equity on top of a good salary.
 Thanks to equity, if the company does well, so do employees.
-They have a bold vision, a great team, and are rocket ships worth grabbing a seat on 🚀
+They have a bold vision, a great team, and are tackling interesting problems.

 Developer tooling 💻📱